parkswildlifewa/find-a-conservation-group/README.md

 TODO:
 - Toggle layers (Example code to toggle layers https://bl.ocks.org/tristen/f0a25ab9ed2c6644cd1df8eda9e13b3f)
-- Click on sidebar list item, center on that spot and open window
+- Click on sidebar list item, center on that spot and open popup window
+- Review "About us" information display (consider UX)

 Example:
 See sample of this app on Codepen